 Hessel GTO and the trainee must agree to a training contract and training plan before training can start.
 If the trainee is under 18, their parent or guardian must also agree.
 A training contract is a legally binding document that is agreed between Hessel GTO and the trainee.

-- the length of the training period or traineeship
+- the length of the traineeship (12 or 24 months)

 - details of the registered training organisation (RTO) delivering the training

 The training contract must be lodged with an Apprenticeship Network Provider (ANP).

 Your training plan

 A training plan is part of the training arrangement and is negotiated and developed between Hessel GTO, the trainee and the RTO.
 The training contract cannot be approved until the training plan has been submitted to the Department for Innovation and Skills, South Australian Government.
 Your host employer may also have input with request for specialised elective units that would suit their organisation better.

 - the core and elective units the trainee will do as part of their qualification

 - the training provider who will be delivering the training